ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: ProtoInfoMax

 \paragraph{Sentence-based Features}

-Given sentence features of ID support set $S^{id}_{ebd}$, ID class prototype $C_S$ is defined as a mean vector of those sentence features: $C_S = \Phi(S^{id}_{ebd})$.
-The overall training flow is simple, illustrated as simultaneous ID and OOD prediction flow in Figure~\ref{fig:imax-flo}.
+Given encoded representations of sentences in ID support set $S^{id}$, class prototype vector $C^{id}$ is defined as a mean vector of those sentence features: $C^{id} = \Phi(S^{id}_k)$.
+To prevent confusion, prototype vector based on sentence features is later denoted as $C_S$.

 \paragraph{Keyword-based Features}